 Upon entering the American market, Ferrari discovered that, though American cars were heavy, chrome-laden machines, their engines were very powerful, with large displacements and tremendous horsepower.
 When big Cadillac and Chrysler engines were used to power race cars like the British Allards, those cars were outrunning Ferrari in sports car competitions.
-To level the playing field, Enzo embarked upon the design of a comparable V12 with tremendous horsepower and displacement.
-It would come to be known as the 410 Superamerica.
+To level the playing field, Enzo embarked upon the design of a comparable V12 with tremendous horse power and displacement.
+It would come to be known as the $410\ \mathrm{Superamerica}.$

-Although Pinin Farina had created several significant cars for Ferrari by 1956, the design of the 410 Superamerica was perhaps the most important in cementing the bond between these two great companies.
-Only nine examples of the 410 Superamerica were produced by Pinin Farina in the original 1956 style, but the influence of the car's groundbreaking design would be felt for years to come.
+Although Pininfarina had created several significant body designs for Ferrari by 1956, the shape of the 410 Superamerica was perhaps the most important in cementing the bond between these two great companies.
+Only nine examples of the 410 Superamerica were produced by Pininfarina in the original 1956 style, but the influence of the car's groundbreaking design would be felt for years to come.

-Beneath the Superamerica's long hood was another marvel, a Lampredi-designed V12 increased to almost 5 liters in displacement (302.7 cubic inches) and delivering a wheel-spinning 340 horsepower at 6,000 revolutions per minute.
+Beneath the Superamerica's long hood was another marvel, a Lampredi-designed V12 increased to almost 5 liters in displacement (302.7 cubic inches) and delivering a wheel-spinning 340 horse-power at 6,000 revolutions per minute.
 Versions produced in 1958 and 1959 developed a chest-swelling 400 horsepower at 6,500 rpm.
 The Lampredi V12 said ciao to the Cadillac- and Chrysler-powered race cars as it dusted them off in sports car competition.